openziti-test-kitchen/ziti-caddy/sample/README.md

 ```

-After the server is started you can check that it opened no listening ports.
+After the server starts, you can check that it opened no listening ports.
 You'll need another zitified application or tunneler to access the service.
 Luckily for us, we can use a sample ziti-embedded app from [OpenZiti Golang SDK repo](https://github.com/openziti/sdk-golang)